 Studying modern environments to understand the fossil record

 Actuopalaeontology is a modern discipline in geosciences.
-Having in mind that physical processes (e.g. hydrodynamics, sediment transport, climate, …..) as well as biologic and ecologic processes (e.g. inter- and intraspecific interaction, metabolism, behaviour, …..) in the past must have been similar to those occuring in recent environment the actualistic approach is an essential field of research in the geosciences.
+Keeping in mind that physical processes (e.g. hydrodynamics, sediment transport, climate, etc.) and biologic and ecologic processes (e.g. inter- and intraspecific interaction, metabolism, behaviour) in the past must have been similar to those occurring in our current environment, the actualistic approach is an essential field of research in the geosciences.
 The results of actualistic studies allow detailed but critical reconstructions in palaeoecology, palaeogeography and of the palaeoenvironment.

 Biosedimentary Systems of shallow marine environments

 Spatial and temporal patterns in bioclastic influenced sedimentary sequences

 Holostratigraphic studies in the Devonian of the Rhenish Massif